-Organizations formed by a group of employees or those founded upon a common occupation or profession, that are structured principally for self-help, personal benefit or the welfare of its membership are not eligible for licensing.
+1. Organizations formed by a group of employees or those founded upon a common occupation or profession, that are structured principally for self-help, personal benefit or the welfare of its membership are not eligible for licensing.

-- The Regulatory Division shall examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 - Basic Eligibility, terms and conditions of licence and Board policies. - The Regulatory Division shall review the group's by-laws to ensure the rules for membership allow for a broad base of volunteer members from the community. - The Regulatory Division shall review the programs or services offered by the group to ensure they provide a community benefit and are not being used exclusively by the group's members for the purpose of professional development.
+- The Regulatory Division must examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 - Basic Eligibility, Terms and Conditions of licence and Board policies. - The Regulatory Division must review the group's by-laws to ensure the rules for membership allow for a broad base of volunteer members from the community. - The Regulatory Division must review the programs or services offered by the group to ensure they provide a community benefit and are not being used exclusively by the group's members for the purpose of professional development.

-Original signed by NORM PETERSON DATE ISSUED: August 21, 2003 AUTHORITY:
+Original signed by DATE ISSUED: August 21, 2003 AUTHORITY: NORM PETERSON